-- In the permission selection page, select “Delegated Permission”, It will open the list of permissions for Delegated access.
+- In the permission selection page, select “Delegated Permission”, which will open the list of permissions for Delegated access.
 Expand “EWS” and select “EWS.AccessAsUser.All”.
-Click Add permission button.
+Click the Add permission button.

-- You should now see the application permission.
+- You should now see the application permissions.

 Login to Service Account

-Wizard will wait for you to log on using URL and provided code.
-Make sure to login with service account created for this purpose, if you sign in with other account it will succeed in the authentication but the application will not work.
+Important!
+Make sure to login with the service account created for this purpose, if you sign in with other account it will succeed in the authentication but the application will not work.